jtl-software/connector-documentation/book/fundamentals.rst

 :doc:`jtlconnector </glossary/jtlconnector>` decodes the RPC requests and identifies the RPC object and its method to be called.

 Each RPC object maps to a controller object inside the endpoint whose respective method will then be invoked.
-The RPC method `product.push` thus maps to an invocation of the controller method Product::push().
+The RPC method :code:`product.push` thus maps to an invocation of the controller method :code:`Product::push()`.
 It is the endpoint's responsibility to perform the actual routing.

 Each controller method that is invoked receives the RPC parameters as method arguments.